-Rubber shoes are among the top 10 products that take the longest to decompose.
-While leather shoes can take 25-40 years, rubber soles can last 50-80 years.
+For example, rubber shoes are among the 10 products that take the longest to decompose.
+While leather shoes can take 25 to 40 years, rubber soles can last 50 to 80 years.
 So, as tempting as it is to justify a purchase, the cost of buying non-sustainable footwear far outweighs its benefits.
 A well-worn shoe's lifespan won't even last a quarter of the time it takes for it to decompose.
-You might be thinking, Well, it's the manufacturer's fault.
-What can I do about it?
-You'd be right to question how much control you really have.
-The answer is 100%.
-When it comes to buying sustainable footwear, there are two parties involved: The shoemaker & You.
-Just because the shoe exists though, doesn't mean you have to buy it.
-Therefore, you have the opportunity to be part of a global, conscious effort to reduce carbon emissions by shopping smarter.
-Starting now.

-Once you familiarize yourself with the materials that shoes are made oflike rubber, plastic, and leatheryou can question how they're made.
+Once you familiarize yourself with the materials that shoes are made of — like rubber, plastic, and leather — you can better understand the consequences of the production process.
 Shoe materials become shoes with the help of chemicals, glue, and stitching.
-Shoes don't just go to landfills for their materials, but for how they're constructed.
 Getting shoe-smart means knowing your synthetic materials.

-- Also known as plasticizers, polyvinylchloride (PVC), acetyl tributyl citrate (ATBC), alkylsulfonic phenylester (ASE), diisononyl adipate (DINA) are all contributors to plastic shoes' impossibly long lifespan
+- Plasticizers like polyvinyl chloride (PVC), acetyl tributyl citrate (ATBC), alkyl sulphonic phenyl ester (ASE), and diisononyl adipate (DINA) are all contributors to plastic shoes' impossibly long lifespan.

 It's one thing to unethically use animal skins for shoes, but then to have toxic chemicals to preserve them?
 Ouch.
 As is true for food, unrecognizable ingredients indicate chemicals.
 Just as you wouldn't want chemicals in your body, the same goes for having them on your body.